-The report submitted by the Sole Arbitrator has been taken on record by the Hon'ble High Court of Delhi and the Court has fixed the next hearing on February 27, 2024.
+The report submitted by the Sole Arbitrator has been taken on record by the Hon'ble High Court of Delhi and the Court has fixed the next hearing on July 10, 2024.
 On March 29, 2022, NHAI had made an application before the Sole Arbitrator seeking correction of computational error in his report submitted to the Hon'ble High Court.
-On October 20, 2022 the Sole Arbitrator had passed an order dismissing the application made by NHAI.
-NHAI, in the interim has also filed an application w/s 34 of Arbitration Act before the Hon'ble High Court of Delhi ,against the report of Sole Arbitrator which is posted for hearing on February 12, 2024.
+On October 20, 2022 the Sole Arbitrator passed an order dismissing the application made by NHAI.
+NHAI, in the interim has also filed an application u/s 34 of Arbitration Act before the Hon'ble High Court of Delhi against the report of Sole Arbitrator which is posted for hearing in September 2024.

-NHAI has challenged the aforesaid Order dated August 04, 2020 before divisional bench of the Hon'ble High Court of Delhi, wherein the Hon'ble High Court of Delhi has clarified that the Sole Arbitrator shall continue to discharge his duties subject to final outcome of the appeal however in the interim order dated September 14, 2021 the Hon'ble High Court has formed a prima facie view that it would only be fair that NHAI should secure the Premium payable by the GHVEPL till the issues are resolved.
-Aggrieved by the said order of Divisional Bench, the GHVEPL filed a Special Leave Petition before Hon'ble Supreme Court, wherein the Hon'ble Supreme Court vide its Order dated March 10, 2022 has quashed the impugned interim order with the request directing the Hon'ble High Court of Delhi to decide the matter as expeditiously as possible.
-The matter is now reserved for judgement.
+NHAI has challenged the aforesaid Order dated August 04, 2020 before divisional bench of the Hon'ble High Court of Delhi, wherein the Hon'ble High Court of Delhi has clarified that the Sole Arbitrator shall continue to discharge his duties subject to final outcome of the appeal however in the interim order dated September 14, 2021 the Hon'ble High Court of Delhi has formed a prima facie view that it would only be fair that NHAI should secure the Premium payable by the GHVEPL till the issues are resolved.
+Aggrieved by the said order of Divisional Bench, the GHVEPL filed a Special Leave Petition before the Hon'ble Supreme Court, wherein the Hon'ble Supreme Court vide its Order dated March 10, 2022 has quashed the impugned interim order with the request directing the Hon'ble High Court of Delhi to decide the matter as expeditiously as possible.
+The Divisional Bench of Hon'ble High Court of Delhi has pronounced its judgement on May 07, 2024 wherein it has upheld the order dated August 04, 2020.